For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 • No interactive content

-If you’re looking to market to Facebook users, it’s better to use Facebook’s native video hosting and not just because of the imbedding issues.
+If you’re looking to market to Facebook users, it’s better to use Facebook’s native video hosting and not just because of the embedding issues.
 Since Facebook videos don’t show up on web search results, Facebook is considered a closed garden in terms of video hosting.
 But that’s why Facebook should be supplemental to YouTube or Vimeo as it is a social media site first, video hosting second.

 social-image-for-video-marketing-platforms

-Other up and coming video platform options are:
+Other up-and-coming video platform options are:

 In the next blog, we will explore video metrics and how to manage them using online tools!